Prabhavathi Supriya and Kandikere R. Sridhar* Pages 228 - 233 ( 6 )

 Results: Cooking did not significantly changed the crude protein, total lipids, ash, carbohydrates and calorific value, while it significantly increased the crude fibre.
 The protein solubility, water-absorption capacity, foam capacity and foam stability were significantly higher in uncooked than cooked beans.
 The cooked beans were superior to uncooked beans in least gelation concentration, low oil-absorption capacity, emulsion activity and emulsion stability.

-Coastal sand dunes, functional attributes, proximal features, ripened split beans, wild legumes.
+Coastal sand dunes, functional attributes, protein-energy malnutrition, proximal features, ripened split beans, wild legumes.

 Department of Biosciences, Mangalore University, Mangalagangotri, Mangalore 574 199, Karnataka, Department of Biosciences, Mangalore University, Mangalagangotri, Mangalore 574 199, Karnataka